Datateknologerna-vid-Abo-Akademi/gulis/LINUX.md

 More about tuxedo: [tuxedo-wiki](TUXEDO.md)

-### telnet -  Talk to “hosts” at the given port number.
+### telnet -  Talk to “hosts” at the given port number

 By default, the telnet port is port 23.
 Few other famous ports are:
 7 – echo port,